 - 289. In all Portfolios the budget proposals include some reduction on staffing budgets.
 The reductions arise from proposals to manage or deliver services in a different way. - 290.
-As aforementioned, the Council plans to implement a corporate programme aimed at facilitating the departure of around 300 staff (240 FTE) who wish to leave the Council's employment.
-Around 100 of the posts deleted will be replaced by new apprentice posts.
-The aim is to support services to develop and implement workforce plans that mitigate
+As aforementioned in the Corporate Savings section of this report, the Council plans to implement a Corporate Managing Employee Reduction programme, aimed at facilitating the departure of around 300 staff (240FTE) who wish to leave the Council's employment.
+The aim of the scheme is to deliver savings but also facilitate the Council's wider workforce plan.

-- the risk of a large number of retirements over a short time period in a few years' time.
-At the same time, the proposal will provide a significant number of additional job opportunities for younger people. - 291.
-These will be managed, in the first instance, through deleting vacant posts, voluntary early retirement (VER) and voluntary severance (VS) schemes, where appropriate, and then through the Council's Managing Employee Reductions (MER) procedure to achieve the balance of reductions and re-design of services. - 292.
+- 291. These will be managed, in the first instance, through deleting vacant posts, voluntary early retirement (VER) and voluntary severance (VS) schemes, where appropriate, and then through the Council's Managing Employee Reductions (MER) procedure to achieve the balance of reductions and re-design of services. - 292.
 VER/VS activity and the outcomes of MER processes have been the subject of Equality Impact Assessments (EIAsand they will continue to be monitored on an ongoing basis to ensure there is no disproportionate impact on any group within the workforce. - 293.
 We are committed to continue to pay a 'Living Wage' to Council employees and to extend this to our contracted providers.
 We are also now a member of the Living Wage Foundation. - 294.
 The Council believes that the composition, skills and commitment of the workforce are vital factors in our ability to deliver effective, efficient responsive and personalised services.
 We continue to monitor workforce issues within Portfolios and across the Council, and are aware of the need to address: - The degree of occupational segregation within the workforce, such as a high proportion of women in the People workforce and a slightly higher proportion of men in the Place portfolio. - That there is still an under-representation of disabled, BAME and lesbian, gay, bisexual (LGB+) people in the workforce compared to the city average. - There is also an under-representation of disabled, women, LGB+ and BAME staff at Chief Officer grades